rishbjain1/rishbjain1/README.md

 **Applied-AI engineer.** I build Model Context Protocol platforms, agentic workflows, and the evaluation harnesses that keep them honest — then ship them as public, running systems.

 Data Analyst (Analytics Engineering) at Teleparty by day; independent AI-systems builder the rest of the time.
-Classically trained stage actor (Prague Shakespeare Company) — a rare pairing for anything customer-facing.
+Classically trained stage actor (Prague Shakespeare Company)

 ### What I've shipped